equinor/tagreader-python/docs/manual.md

   Tags with maps (relevant for some InfoPlus.21 servers) can be on the form `'tag;map'` , e.g. `'109-HIC005;CS A_AUTO'` .

 * `start_time` : Start of time period.
-* `stop_time` : End of time period.
+* `end_time` : End of time period.

-  Both `start_time` and `stop time` can be either datetime object or string.
+  Both `start_time` and `end_time` can be either datetime object or string.
 Strings are interpreted by the [Timestamp](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Timestamp.html) method from Pandas.
+Both times can be left out when `read_type = ReaderType.SNAPSHOT` .
+However, when using either of the Web APIs, `end_time` provides the time at which the snapshot is taken.

 * `ts` : The interval between samples when querying interpolated or aggregated data.
+Ignored and can be left out when `read_type = ReaderType.SNAPSHOT` . **Default** 60 seconds.
-* `read_type` (optional): What kind of data to read. **Default*** Interpolated.
+* `read_type` (optional): What kind of data to read.
+More info immediately below. **Default** Interpolated.

 ## Selecting what to read

-By specifying the optional parameter `read_type` to `read_tags()` , it is possible to specify what kind of data should be returned.
+By specifying the optional parameter `read_type` to `read()` , it is possible to specify what kind of data should be returned.
 The default query method is interpolated.
 All valid values for `read_type` are defined in the `utils.ReaderType` class (mirrored for convenience as `tagreader.ReaderType` ), although not all are currently implemented.
 Below is the list of implemented read types.

-* `INT` : The raw data points are interpolated so that one new data point is generated at each step of length `ts` starting at `start_time` and ending at or less than `ts` seconds before `stop_time` .
+* `INT` : The raw data points are interpolated so that one new data point is generated at each step of length `ts` starting at `start_time` and ending at or less than `ts` seconds before `end_time` .
 * The following aggregated read types perform a weighted calculation of the raw data within each interval.
 Where relevant, time-weighted calculations are used.
 Returned time stamps are anchored at the beginning of each interval.
 So for the 60 seconds long interval between 08:11:00 and 08:12:00, the time stamp will be 08:11:00.
   + `MIN` : The minimum value.
   + `MAX` : The maximum value.